MicrosoftDocs/learn/learn-pr/quantum/qsharp-create-first-quantum-development-kit/includes/8-summary.md

 Visual Studio Code and the QDK provide you with everything you need to start writing and verifying your own quantum algorithms right away.

-Azure Quantum is a cloud service that provides access to quantum computers.
+Azure Quantum is a cloud service that provides access to quantum hardware.
 It's currently in limited preview, but you can [request early access](https://azure.microsoft.com/services/quantum/#contact?azure-portal=true).

 In this module, we covered a lot.
 Here are a few key concepts to keep in mind: